Str1ck9/MyFlipperStuff/README.md

 5. Open a Pull Request.

 ## License
-This project is currently not under any specific license.
-All scripts and configurations are available for public use.
+This project is not under any specific license and is available for public use.